 And speaking of bright colors and cool leaves.
 Let's make some coasters right now, for that pumpkin spice latte.
 (Or hot chocolate for the kids).
-But don't forget, down below are some other fun things to do!

 The leaves are falling in the breeze right onto your table!

 You will need a PDF reader.
 The template has a picture of an elm,

 maple, and oak leaf.
 Cut the leaves out and place on felt (I found that

 taping the template onto the felt makes it easier to cut).
 Cut two felt

 pieces for each leaf.

 With a permanent marker draw the vanes on one side of the leaf.
 The template includes ideas for how to draw the vanes for each leaf.

 Cut small pieces of stitch witchery to place between the two leaf pieces.
 Heat your iron to wool.
 You will also need a wet cloth.
 Place the wet cloth over your leaf.
 Then top with the hot iron.
 Hold for ten seconds.
 If you don’t have stitch witchery you could use tacky glue.

 On cold fall days make your favorite hot drink and place on the quiet leaves.